This document was added 26/05/2020.

 Survey outliers are dealt with using the 'surprise outlier' technique.
-For further information on outliers and the surprise outlier technique, refer to Chapter 16: Overview of Survey Methods.
+For further information on outliers and the surprise outlier technique, refer to the Overview of Survey Methods chapter.

 A sample redesign and small domain adjustment methodology were implemented for the 2013-14 cycle.
 The small domain estimation methodology involves adjusting the estimation weights to ensure that benchmark totals in each State by Level of Government cell within a stratum are met.

 For further information on estimation methods used in ABS Business Surveys, refer to the Methods Used in ABS Business Surveys chapter.

 RELIABILITY OF THE ESTIMATES

 Estimates from the survey are subject to both sampling and non-sampling error (see the Overview of Survey Methods chapter for further information).
 The standard errors of survey estimates are available in Employment and Earnings, Public Sector, Australia (cat. no. 6248.0.55.002).